0xOneBeing/AutoGit/README.md

 ## Usage

 To use `autogit`, run the script with the commit message as the argument:
-E.g. `autogit "Updated 'README.md' file."`
+E.g. `autogit "Updated 'README.md' file."` .
+This is with an assumption that you're pushing the remote `origin` to `main`.

+Extensibly, you could specify a different remote and branch by including them as two further arguments.
+Example: `autogit "Initialized a dev branch!" devRemote devBranch` .
+Note that if you're specifying a remote, you MUST specify a branch.

 ### Options